THERAPY AFTER BREAKUP OR DIVORCE IN VA AND DC

 You reconnect with yourself—your needs, your desires, the parts of you that may have been lost or silenced in the relationship.

-You no longer measure your healing by how quickly you “move on” but by how fully you reclaim your own life, your own happiness, your own sense of self.
+You no longer measure your healing by how quickly you “move on,” but by how you reclaim your own life, happiness, and sense of self.

-You stop fearing loneliness because you’ve learned how to be with yourself in a way that feels good, even peaceful.
-And when you’re ready for love again, you approach it from a place of strength, clarity, and self-respect—not fear or desperation.
+You stop fearing loneliness because you’ve learned how to be with yourself.
+And when ready for love again, you approach it from a place of strength, clarity, and self-respect—not fear or desperation.

 You feel whole.
 Not because someone else completes you, but because you’ve done the work to complete yourself.